Connect

 Resources, Environments, and Location

 • Built and natural environments present both opportunities for and barriers to health, so community-change partners are wise to consider these as elements that can promote or hinder healthy lifestyles.
+Built environments refer to the spaces we create and can support healthy lifestyles such as active living, healthy eating, and social connections.
+Natural environments should be preserved to support health and include greenspaces and bluespaces (bodies of water).

-• Geographic location may offer unique or differing opportunities for achieving goals.
+• Geographic location may offer unique opportunities for achieving goals.
 For example, a community with a winter climate will require different strategies than one in a temperate climate.
 Some locations also may have specific political or natural boundaries, like those that border other countries or are surrounded by mountains and rivers.

 Supporting Resources:

 To learn more about addressing community context, explore these resources, stories, and lessons learned.
-Additional resources can be found on our Blog page by using the tags.